 Days at the farm

-Continue along the A27 past Lewes and you’ll get to Charleston, which was the country home of Vanessa Bell (sister of Virginia Wolf) and Duncan Grant, who were part of an influential crowd of intellectuals, artists and writers known as the Bloomsbury Group.
+Continue along the A27 past Lewes and you’ll get to Charleston, which was the country home of Vanessa Bell (sister of Virginia Woolf) and Duncan Grant, who were part of an influential crowd of intellectuals, artists and writers known as the Bloomsbury Group.
 Vanessa and Duncan used the house as a blank canvas, painting the walls, doors and furniture to create a unique decorative style.
 In addition to the house and artists’ garden, there is an exhibition gallery showing a mix of contemporary and historical art, a Crafts Council shop selling art and books, and a cafe.

 Directly opposite Charleston is Middle Farm, which is the perfect place for kids to let off steam.
 The 625-acre working family farm has a range of animals to pet, from rabbits and goats to pigs and llamas.
 You can also watch their prize-winning herd of pedigree Jersey cows being milked each afternoon.
 In addition, there is a picnic area, nature trail, two outdoor playgrounds and a hay barn to play in.
 For adults there is a farm shop, gift shop, restaurant and over 100 different draught ciders and perries to taste.
 Just make sure someone else is driving!